 In special celebration of this important event the Cooperative Union of the Slovak Republic organised a conference in Bratislava on 14 May 2015 called Samuel Jurkovič – 170 years of the cooperative movement in Slovakia.
 The aim of the conference was to commemorate the founding of the fi rst cooperative in Slovakia and to refl ect upon its importance in that era and to highlight the importance and current state of the cooperative movement today.

 These days there are four kinds of cooperatives in Slovakia: consumer, manufacturing, agricultural and housing cooperatives.
 One might even say that the cooperative was ahead of its time.
 The idea of socially responsible businesses is very popular today and yet cooperatives have long put this idea into practice without having to resort to theory.
 The long-term realisation of this idea has shown that even in hard times, beset by economic crisis, cooperatives have successfully pursued their mission and retained their essence.
 This is the nicest and most valuable legacy of the founder of the Cooperative Movement in Slovakia, Samuel Jurkovič.
 For 170 years now cooperatives have succeeded in fulfi lling and developing this initial idea.

 Supporting Slovak products and the Slovak economy at COOP Jednota

-Marketing, PR, competitions and campaigns
+Marketing, competitions and campaigns

-[Traditional Quality] and Premium, containing 737 products in total.
-The Tradičná kvalita category contains sub-brands – groups of products targeted at specifi c consumers, for example, Mamičkine dobroty [Mum’s Delicacies], Junior, Active life, Domácnosť [Household], Bio [Organic].
-The retail turnover share of private label products increased by 19% in 2014.
+At the end of 2015 there were 3 main private level categories Dobrá cena [Good Price], Tradičná kvalita [Traditional Quality] and Premium, containing 751 products.
+The Tradičná kvalita category contains sub-brands – groups of products targeted at particular consumer groups, for example Mamičkine dobroty [Mum’s Delicacies], Junior, Active life, Domácnosť [Household], Bio [Organic].

 New technologies in COOP Jednota stores

 ► LED TV price-listing